My Cart

 .

 Barbara Hamby was born in New Orleans and raised in Hawaii.
-Author of five books of poetry, she now lives in Tallahassee, Florida, where she is a Distinguished University Scholar and professor at Florida State University.
+Author of eight books of poetry, she now lives in Tallahassee, Florida, where she is a Distinguished University Scholar and professor at Florida State University.
 Winner of a 2010 Guggenheim poetry fellowship, Barbara discovered a passion for words early on; her love for them is obvious in the razor-sharp wit and rapid-fire alliteration which so often defines her poetry.
-To learn more about her, visit http://barbarahamby.com/.
+To learn more about her, visit http://barbarahamby.com/

 Post New Comment: